earlybird-labs/sparrow-backend/README.md

     OPENAI_API_KEY=your_openai_api_key
     ```

-3. **Running the Bot**: Use the provided `Procfile` for deployment or run the bot locally.
+5. **Run the Bot**: Finally, start the bot using the command below.
+You can also deploy the bot using the provided `Procfile`.

     ```bash
-    uvicorn app.main:app --host=0.0.0.0 --port=8000
+    python -m app.main
     ```

 ## Usage